rodlie/cyan/README.md

 Build requirements:

-* ImageMagick/GraphicsMagick (Magick++) Q32(HDRI)/PNG/JPEG/TIFF/LCMS2
+* ImageMagick (MagickCore/Magick++) Q32(HDRI)/PNG/JPEG/TIFF/LCMS2
-  * Add CONFIG+=gmagick to build against GraphicsMagick (missing black point, not supported)
-  * Add CONFIG+=magick7 to build against ImageMagick 7 (only for testing, not supported)
-  * ImageMagick 6.9.0-0 is the only certified cross-platform version compatible with Cyan.
+  * 6.9.0-0 is the only supported version, other versions may behave differently.
 * LCMS 2.x
 * Qt 4/5 (Core/GUI with PNG/TIFF support)